 When you are hurt because of someone’s negligence, you want someone by your side who you can trust to fight for your rights.
 Money won’t take the pain away, but it can allow you to pay for your care, provide for your loved ones, and focus on your recovery.

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If you were injured in a trip and fall accident, call our office right now for a free consultation!
 Because we take all of our personal injury cases on a contingency fee basis, you will not owe us a DIME unless we win your case.
 We are available 24 hours a day, seven days a week, so call us today at 800-898-4877 or contact us now by CLICKING HERE.